zhanglizhe/druid/docs/content/querying/lookups.md

 * 202 if the request was accepted asynchronously (`POST` and `DELETE`)
 * 200 if the request succeeded (`GET` only)

-# Configuration propagation behavior
+## Configuration propagation behavior
 The configuration is propagated to the historical nodes by the coordinator.
+The historical nodes have an internal API for managing `POST`/`GET`/`DELETE` of lookups.
+The coordinator periodically checks the dynamic configuration for changes and, when it detects a change it does the following:

+1. Post all lookups for a tier to all Druid nodes within that tier.
+2. Delete lookups from a tier which were dropped between the prior configuration values and this one.

+If there is no configuration change, the coordinator checks for any nodes which might be new since the last time it propagated lookups and adds all lookups for that node (assuming that node's tier has lookups).

-# Bulk update
+## Bulk update
 Lookups can be updated in bulk by posting a JSON object to `/druid/coordinator/v1/lookups`.
 The format of the json object is as follwos: